AdobeDocs/experience-manager-guides.en/help/product-guide/knowledge-base/kb-articles/authoring/webeditor/content-reusability-in-aem-guides.md

 - ### All content is not showing up after selection of file/key in the Reuse content dialog

-You need to assign IDs to fragments (Dita elements ) that you would like to reuse in other topics
+You must assign IDs to fragments (Dita elements ) that you would like to reuse in other topics

 - ## Keys are not showing up in Reuse content dialog